bhgames/cachely/README.md

 Cachely expects that any objects you return or pass in to methods as arguments have to_json methods.
 Without this, it won't work.

+Because of this, you can expire method results by their "signatures", that is, the object the method is being called on, the method name, and it's arguments.
+To expire a cached result by this signature, call

+    Cachely::Mechanics.expire(object, method, *args)

 CAVEAT: Do NOT use Cachely for functions that depend on time of day or random numbers, as these are inherently uncachable.
 If you check the tests out, you'll see random number functions are used exhaustively to test the caching ability of cachely,